mphemming/AWS-Project-1-DataQC-Delivery/README.md

 ### Regions

+I am working within the ap-southeast-2 (Sydney) region.

 ### S3 Buckets

 An S3 bucket to store the raw and QC'd data was created with the standard option within the ap-southeast-2 (Sydney) region spread across >= 3 AZs.
 This bucket is called 'aws-project-1-data'.
 Here raw CSV files, processed and QC'd data will be stored.

 Another S3 bucket called 'aws-project-1-code' was created to store useful code.
+The S3 buckket 'aws-project-1-data-participation' was also created to store participant infromation CSV files.

 ## Lambda